-Preparation for Video Ambulatory EEG
+Preparation for HVT

-- Your hair needs to be clean (please do not apply any hair products like gel, spray or mousse). - If you wear hair extensions please contact the department prior to your appointment. - There is no need to stop taking any medication unless you have been told to do so by your doctor. - Please bring a list of medication you are currently taking. - It would be helpful if you could try to record any episodes on a mobile phone and bring a copy of this with you when you attend. - During the investigation please wear loose buttoned clothing that does not need to be lifted over your head. - You may want to have a bath or shower before attending, as you will not be able to once the equipment is attached. - Please bring lots of activities to help keep you/your child occupied.
+- Your hair needs to be clean (please do not apply any hair products like gel, spray or mousse). - If you wear hair extensions please contact the department before your appointment. - There is no need to stop taking any medication unless you have been told to do so by your doctor. - Please bring a list of medication you are currently taking. - During the investigation please wear loose buttoned clothing that does not need to be lifted over your head. - You may want to have a bath or shower before attending for the test, as you will not be able to once the equipment is attached.